Commercial Fire Door Requirements

 When Are Fire-Rated Doors Required in Commercial Buildings?

-Fire-rated doors are required in many commercial, multi-family, and institutional buildings to help slow the spread of fire and smoke.
+Fire-rated doors are required in many commercial, multifamily, and institutional buildings to help slow the spread of fire and smoke.
 Understanding where fire-rated doors are required helps property managers, building owners, contractors, and facility teams maintain safer, code-compliant buildings.

-At Capitol Fireproof Door, we provide fire-rated door installation, repairs, inspections, hollow metal doors, steel frames, and code-compliant commercial door solutions throughout NYC and Long Island.
+We provide fire-rated door installation, repairs, inspections, hollow metal doors, steel frames, and code-compliant commercial door solutions throughout NYC and Long Island.

 Where Are Fire-Rated Doors Required?